konflux-ci/image-controller/README.md

 ### Create a Component

-To request the controller to setup an image repository, annotate the `Component` with `image.redhat.com/generate: 'true'`.
+To request the controller to setup an image repository, annotate the `Component` with `image.redhat.com/generate: '{"visibility": "public"}'` or `image.redhat.com/generate: '{"visibility": "private"}'` depending on desired repository visibility.

 ```